 will deliver on time

-will deliver the products you have specified and at the level of quality expected
+will provide the products you have specified and at the level of quality expected

 I will keep you informed if there are any problems or delays.

 Ask to see a list of customers that your potential supplier suppliers and contact them for references.
 Do a credit check on the company, and if you can, spend the money to physically visit them and inspect their premises, plant, and the quality of their output.
 If you're not able to arrange a site visit, at least insist on samples before placing your order.

 Dealing with suppliers in a foreign country often involves a steep learning curve.
 You might be dealing with people who don't speak the same language as you, and whose culture and values differ from yours.
-The potential for misunderstanding and miscommunication is much greater than when dealing with local suppliers.
+The potential for misunderstanding and miscommunication is much higher than when dealing with local suppliers.